Nishantsurve/Bynry_Assignment/README.md

 ## Getting Started

-A React Framework for building internal tools, admin panels, dashboards & B2B apps with unmatched flexibility ✨
+The project is built using a React Framework Refine used to build internal tools, admin panels, dashboards & B2B apps with unmatched flexibility ✨

-Refine's hooks and components simplify the development process and eliminate repetitive tasks by providing industry-standard solutions for crucial aspects of a project, including authentication, access control, routing, networking, state management, and i18n.
+Refine's hooks and components simplify the development process and eliminate repetitive tasks by providing industry-standard solutions for crucial project aspects, including authentication, access control, routing, networking, and state management.

 ### Building a Profile Management Dashboard